custom-components/zaptec/README.md

 templates.

 The integration is set up as one devices for each of the detected Zaptec devices.
-Most users will have three devices: An installation device, a circuit and a charger and each provide different functionality.
+Most users will have two devices: An installation device and a charger, and each provide different functionality.

 The previous zaptec entities were named `zaptec_charger_<uuid>`, `zaptec_installation_<uuid>` and `zaptec_circute_<uuid>`.
 The full data were available as attributes in these objects, and they could be retried with the aid of manual templates.
-The same objects exists, but under the names `<name> Installer` and `<name> Charger` (see [Changes from 0.7 to 0.8](#changes-from-07-to-08) for the new treatment of the Circuit level)
+The same objects exist, but under the names `<name> Installer` and `<name> Charger` (see [Changes from 0.7 to 0.8](#changes-from-07-to-08) for the new treatment of the Circuit level)